zakcali/bbb-download/README.md

  I didn't tried the code on Linux or Mac-OS systems, but I expect no problem

 Do-not use it.
-It consumes so much processor sources, and can't show cursor movements, desktop share, chat windows is not included.
+It consumes so much processor sources, and can't show cursor movements, desktop share, chat windows.
 Use https://github.com/jibon57/bbb-recorder on Linux instead.
 For windows 10, https://github.com/Ventricule/html2screen based bbb-recorder must be produced, instead of based on puppeteer.